What is Google Business Profile?

 Their pictures are great, but there’s another step to take this further: before and after photos.

-Bonus Tip: Videos
+Bonus GBP Tip: Videos

 Using videos in your profile can be even more engaging than before and after photos.
 With video, you control the script and provide a great introduction to you and your customers.

 To give an idea of what these videos can be about, create videos introducing your business.
-Record a friendly, casual greeting with basic information about your business including what you do and for how long you’ve been in business.
+Record a friendly, casual greeting with basic information about your business, including what you do and for how long you’ve been in business.
 Be sure to share what areas you serve and how you stand apart from competitors.
 Consider adding personal interest information, like what got you interested in starting your business or the virtues of your business.

 Customer reviews are one of the most important factors of your Google Business Profile.
-Whether you like to admit it or not, the star rating system does most of the decision making for us.
-It’s one of the first touch points we have with a business, and for some, it’s the deciding factor.
+Whether you like to admit it or not, the star rating system does most of the decision-making for us.
+It’s one of the first touchpoints we have with a business, and for some, it’s the deciding factor.

 Just take a look at the difference: